 What is real estate investing?

-How can you invest in real estate in Canada?
+How to invest in real estate in Canada

 1. Buy a house